nafamubarokhusni/MALT1-CDD-Tugas-Besar-Bioinformatika/README.md

 # MALT1 Classification Project

 ## Description
-This repository contains a project for classifying Mucosa-associated lymphoid tissue lymphoma translocation protein 1 (MALT1) genes.
+This repository contains a project for predicting Mucosa-associated lymphoid tissue lymphoma translocation protein 1 (MALT1) genes.
 This project is part of a larger bioinformatics study.

 ## Project Structure
 - `notebooks/`: Jupyter Notebooks containing the analysis and classification workflows.